tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 categories: [roundup]
 tags: [tidymodels, tune, workflowsets]
-rmd_hash: ab588fee789f4bd8
+rmd_hash: 162c42e385520ed9

 ---

 The tidymodels team recently released new versions of the tune, finetune, and workflowsets packages, and we're super stoked about it!
-Each of these three packages facilitates tuning hyperparameters in the tidymodels, and their new releases work to make the experience of hyperparameter tuning more joyful.
+Each of these three packages facilitates tuning hyperparameters in , and their new releases work to make the experience of hyperparameter tuning more joyful.

 You can install these releases from CRAN with: